Hisyeo/Hisyeo.github.io/docs/lessons/first-steps.md

 ## World Language

-Hisyëö is a word language.
+Hisyëö is a *world* language.
 It takes words from all of the world's families of languages so that there is a little of everyone's language within it.
 Each language family gets a proportional amount of words.
 The proportion size is determined by taking the percentage of the total of the square roots of every